UW-Madison-DSI/open_source_survey_results_myst/docs/_build/html/_sources/reproduction.md

 ---

-Both the 2024 `r uni_name` open source survey and this Quarto analysis are open source.
+Both the 2024 `r uni_name` open source survey and this MyST analysis are open source.
 Instructions for customizing and reproducing this analysis are included here for ease of use.

 This project was inspired by [a needs assessment survey](https://github.com/ds3-nyu/Needs-Assessment-Survey) conducted by the [NYU Data Science and Software Services](https://cds.nyu.edu/ds3/) (DS3), an open source survey which was reproduced at the University of Washington.

 ## About the Survey

 The 2024 open source survey at `r uni_name` was administered with Qualtrics.
 Both the [.qsf file](https://github.com/UW-Madison-DSI/open_source_survey_results/blob/main/Open_Source_Program_Office_Survey.qsf) for the survey and [an example CSV](https://github.com/UW-Madison-DSI/open_source_survey_results/blob/main/data/survey_data.csv) of anonymized survey response data are available in this project's GitHub repo.